 Attempted murder by means of poison is a category A felony in Nevada carrying a sentence of:

-- life in Nevada State Prison with the possibility of parole after 5 years, OR
+- life in prison with the possibility of parole after 5 years, OR

-- 15 years in Nevada State Prison with the possibility of parole after 5 years
+- 15 years in prison with the possibility of parole after 5 years

 Murder by poison

 Murder by means of poison is a category A felony in Nevada.
 The punishment includes: